namyarxam/LAICFantasyFootball/README.md

-# LAIC Week 8 Rankings
+# LAIC Week 9 Rankings

-By Eric

 Deciding to keep this one analytical given the interesting and exciting playoff race we have going on.
 With that, let me just exhale for a moment and just get this one out of my system first....ahem....COOOOOOCCCCKKKKKK!!!!!!!
 Alright I'm good, I'm good.